-Beginning near the bottom of Table 3 and Figure 3 and working upward, the following are explanations of, commentaries on, and data sources for each of the 41 categories.
+Sources: Beginning near the bottom of Table 3 and Figure 2 and working upward, the following are explanations of, commentaries on, and data sources for each of the 42 categories.
+Units: Mt CO2e/year, and percentages.

 Soil-atmosphere exchange categories: sequestration and desequestration